The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

 \subsection{$\RN$-local model structures on simplicial presheaves}

 In this section we start by setting up the various model structures on simplicial presheaves that will play a role in this article.
+We start by introducing the central mathematical objects.

-Let $\Cart$ denote the (small) category of submanifolds of $\RN^\infty$ that are diffeomorphic to $\RN^n$, for any $n \in \NN_0$.
+\begin{definition} We let $\Cart$ denote the (small) category of submanifolds of $\RN^\infty$ that are diffeomorphic to $\RN^n$, for any $n \in \NN_0$.
 These manifolds are called \emph{cartesian spaces}.
-The morphisms $c \to d$ in $\Cart$ are the smooth maps $c \to d$ between these manifolds; in other words, $\Cart$ is the full subcategory of the category $\Mfd$ of smooth manifolds and smooth maps on the cartesian spaces.
+The morphisms $c \to d$ in $\Cart$ are the smooth maps $c \to d$ between these manifolds. \end{definition}

+In other words, $\Cart$ is the full subcategory of the category $\Mfd$ of smooth manifolds and smooth maps on the cartesian spaces.